CWang24/Microprocessor/README.md

-# Design-of-a-General-Purpose-Microprocessor
+Design of a General Purpose Microprocessor

+Full custom design.
+General purpose Multi-Cycle Microprocessor.
-Full custom design of a general purpose Multi-Cycle Microprocessor, consisting of SRAM, ALU and Register Files, supporting 13 different instructions including memory instructions like LOAD STORE, logic instructions like AND OR XOR, ADD instructions with 3 different burst lengths and 16-bit division instruction.
+Consist of SRAM, ALU and Register Files.
+Support 13 different instructions including: memory instructions like LOAD STORE, logic instructions like AND OR XOR, ADD instructions with 3 different burst lengths 16-bit division instruction.
 Optimized in terms of area, delay and power consumption.
-Perl script used for decoding instructions, generating input control signals and result verification.
+Perl script used as decode stage of the processor(decoding instructions by generating input control signals) Result verification by perl script.